 1. Psychological ownership is the feeling that something belongs to you, even if it does not legally.

-2. This feeling can arise both toward tangible objects and intangible things, such as one's own ideas.
+2. This feeling can arise both toward physical objects and toward intangible things, such as one's own ideas.

 3. Many developers feel a sense of ownership over the code they write, so we asked whether using AI might weaken that feeling.